-Fehr et al. [14] conduct RGB-D-based 3D reconstructions in dynamic environments with a segmentation of dynamic objects.
-Krajnik et al. [15] model the environment, e.g., the occupancy states of a grid, as periodically changing in time and store the most prominent Fourier coefficients.
+Fehr et al. [14] conduct RGB-D-based 3D reconstructions in dynamic environments with segmentation of dynamic objects.
+Krajnik et al. [15] model the environment - e.g. the occupancy states of a grid - as periodically changing in time and store the most prominent Fourier coefficients.
 Andreasson et al. [16] calculate the probability for each reflection point in a laser scan to be different from a previously recorded reference model.
-The latter is represented as a 3D grid comprising the mean and covariance values obtained from the Normal Distribution Transformation (NDT) of the initial laser point cloud.
-As opposed to our approach, Andreasson et al. [16] do not account for the whole path information of the laser beams but only for their endpoints.
+The latter is represented as a 3D grid comprising the mean and covariance values obtained from the Normal Distribution Transformation (NDT) of the initial environment's laser point cloud.
+As opposed to our approach, [16] does not account for the whole path information of the laser beams but only for their endpoints.

-Besides the grid-based approaches, there are also featurebased methods that consider dynamic objects, for example the work of Andrade-Cetto and Sanfeliu [17], Sofman et al. [18], and Manso et al. [19].
+Besides the grid-based approaches, there are also featurebased methods which consider dynamic objects.
+The publications of Andrade-Cetto and Sanfeliu [17], Sofman et al. [18], and Manso et al. [19] are examples for the latter.